Inside the black box: Neural network-based real-time prediction of US recessions: Introduction

-The novelty of this paper is twofold: Firstly, it focuses on two special types of recurrent neural network models, LSTM and GRU, which address the limitations of standard recurrent neural networks related to the exploding and vanishing gradient problems.
-The performance of these models is compared to simple feed-forward neural networks that suffer from the key limitation of having to specify the temporal dependence upfront in the design of the model and traditional linear models in the context of recession forecasting.
-Secondly, the paper applies the SHAP (SHapley Additive exPlanations) method to GRU to explore the importance of features for different forecast horizons.
-In the context of recession forecasting, \citet{puglia2021} and \citet{delgado2022} also use the SHAP method to decompose recession forecasts, but they are applied to other models than LSTM and GRU.
-The three main findings can be summarized as follows: Firstly, the out-of-sample performance strongly supports the application of LSTM and GRU in the area of recession forecasting, especially for the long-term forecasting tasks.
-They outperform other types of models across 5 forecasting horizons with respect to different types of statistical performance metrics.
-Secondly, GRU and ridge logistic regression models differ in assessing predictor importance, evident in the variable order based on SHAP values.
-Lastly, while the leading predictors for GRU and ridge logistic regression models slightly differ, key indicators like S\&P 500 index, real GDP, and private residential fixed investment consistently emerge for short-term predictions (up to 3 months).
-For longer-term forecasts (6 months or more), the term spread and producer price index take precedence.
-These results are corroborated by local interpretable model-agnostic explanations (LIME) and marginal effects, respectively.
+The novelty of this paper is twofold: Firstly, it focuses on two special types of recurrent neural networks, the long short-term memory (LSTM) and the gated recurrent unit (GRU), which address the limitations of a standard recurrent neural network related to the exploding and vanishing gradient problems.
+Their performance is compared to the simple feedforward neural network (FFN), which suffers from the key limitation of specifying the temporal dependence upfront in the model's design and to the traditional linear models in the context of recession forecasting.
+Secondly, the paper applies the Shapley additive explanations method (SHAP) to GRU, which shows higher overall performance than LSTM, to explore the variable importance of different forecast horizons.
+In recession forecasting, \citet{puglia2021} and \citet{delgado2022} also use the SHAP method to decompose recession forecasts, but they are applied to models other than LSTM and GRU.
+The three main findings can be summarized as follows: Firstly, the out-of-sample performance strongly supports the application of LSTM and GRU in recession forecasting, especially for long-term forecasting tasks.
+They outperform other types of models across five forecast horizons for different types of statistical performance metrics.
+Secondly, GRU and the ridge logit model differ in assessing variable importance, evident in the different variable orders based on the SHAP values.
+Lastly, while the leading predictors for GRU and ridge logit models slightly differ, key indicators like S\&P 500 index, real GDP, and private residential fixed investment consistently emerge for short-term predictions (up to 3 months).
+The term spread and producer price index precede in longer-term forecasts (6 months or more).
+These results are corroborated by local interpretable model-agnostic explanations (LIME) and marginal effects.

 The remainder of the paper is as follows.
 Section 2 explains the data used.
-Section 3 describes the models and forecast evaluation metrics and outlines the research methodology.
-Section 4 reports the main results, and Section 5 concludes.
+Section 3 describes the models and performance evaluation metrics and outlines the research methodology.
+Section 4 presents the prediction results.
+Section 5 reports the methodology and results of SHAP and other interpretation methods, and Section 6 concludes.